PacktPublishing/CompTIA-Network-N10-009-Certification-Guide/Images/Chapter 05/Readme.md

-Chapter 5 color images where applicable
+Chapter 5 images, in color where applicable.